tn74/reem/docs/basic.rst

 REEM assumes all keys are strings to avoid having to parse JSON keys to determine if they are strings or numbers.

-2. Cannot have a list with nonserializable types.
+2. Cannot have a list with non-serializable types.

 .. code-block:: python